RobDWaller/explicitly/README.md

 - `assertLessOrEqual(actual: unknown, expected: unknown): void`
 - `assertInstanceOf(actual: unknown, expected: any): void`
 - `assertTypeOf(actual: unknown, expected: string): void`
+- `assertDateTime(actual: Date, expected: Date | string): void`
+- `assertDate(actual: Date, expected: Date | string): void`

 Each of these assertions aims to test a single thing.
 This means unit tests are explicit and clearer to read.

-### Assert True Example
+### Assert True / Assert False Example

-A basic example of when you may wish to assert true.
+A basic example of when you may wish to assert true or assert false.

 ```js
 Deno.test("Assert True Example", () => {